 A sore throat is the general name for 2 common conditions:

-- Pharyngitis—swelling and inflammation of the pharynx (the back of the throat, including the back of the tongue)
+- Pharyngitis—swelling and inflammation of the back of the throat, including the back of the tongue

-- Tonsillopharyngitis—swelling and inflammation of the pharynx and the tonsils (soft tissue that makes up part of the throat's immune defenses)
+- Tonsillopharyngitis—swelling and inflammation of the throat behind the mouth and nose and the tonsils

 |Sore Throat Due to Inflammation|